Learn About Open-Source Software

 - BSD License 2.0 (3-clause, New or Revised)

-When you change the source code, one requirement of OSS is the inclusion of what you changed as well as your methods.
+When you change the source code, OSS requires the inclusion of what you altered as well as your methods.
 The software created after code modifications may or may not be made available for free.

 Advantages of Open-Source Software

-While cost is a driving factor, OSS has several additional benefits:
+While its lack of cost is a key advantage, OSS has several additional benefits:

-- High-quality results when the source code is passed around, tested and fixed.
+- Its quality can be easily and greatly improved when its source code is passed around, tested, and fixed.

-- It is a valuable learning opportunity for programmers.
-They can learn and apply skills to the most popular programs available today.
+- It offers a valuable learning opportunity for programmers.
+They can apply skills to the most popular programs available today.

-- Many consider open-source software more secure than proprietary software because bugs are identified and fixed quickly.
+- It can be more secure than proprietary software because bugs are identified and fixed quickly.

-- Since open-source software is in the public domain, there is little chance it can become unavailable.
-This is important for long-term projects that rely on these tools for the duration of the project.
+- Since it is in the public domain, and constantly subject to updates, there is little chance it can become unavailable or quickly outmoded—an important plus for long-term projects.

 Popular Types of Open-Source Software

 Open-source technologies helped establish much of the internet.
-Furthermore, many of the programs you and I use every day are based on open-source technologies.
-For example, Android OS and Apple’s OS X are based on the kernel and Unix/BSD open-source technologies, respectively.
+Furthermore, many of the programs in use every day are based on open-source technologies.
+Cases in point: Android OS and Apple’s OS X are based on the kernel and Unix/BSD open-source technologies, respectively.

 Other popular open-source software is:

 OSS projects are collaboration opportunities that improve skills and build connections in the field.
-Developers must be proficient with standard tools of open-source development.
+Areas that developers can work on include:

-- Bug trackers and task lists - Allow large-scale projects to monitor issues and keep track of their fixes.
+- Bug trackers and task lists.
+These features allow large-scale projects to monitor issues and keep track of their fixes.

-- Testing and debugging tools - Automate testing during system integration and debug other programs.
+- Testing and debugging tools.
+These features automate testing during system integration and debug other programs.

-Thousands of open-source projects are alternatives to proprietary software.
-Work on an OSS project as a pathway to building a career in software development.
-In addition, programmers can hone their skills by working on the biggest software programs in the world.
-Facebook, Google, and LinkedIn release software as Open Source, so developers can share knowledge, innovate solutions and contribute to stable, functional products.
+Open-source software is an alternative to proprietary software.
+Participating in an OSS project can be a pathway to building a career in software development, allowing programmers to hone their skills by working on the biggest software programs in the world.
+Facebook, Google, and LinkedIn all release OSS, so developers can share knowledge, innovate solutions, and contribute to stable, functional products.